CyclotronResearchCentre/TWSmooting_demo/TechnicalNote.md

 ## Conclusion

-Tissue-weighted smoothing does make a huge difference, compared to Gaussian smoothing: the signal over the explicit mask is very close to the true underlying signal.
+Tissue-weighted smoothing does make a huge difference, compared to Gaussian smoothing, and the resulting signal over the explicit mask segment is very close to the true underlying signal.

 At least this is the case in this simple simulation.